-$\bigwedge$ CAUTION: Incorrect alignment of the heat sink can damage the system board and processor.
+(i) NOTE: Incorrect alignment of the heat sink can damage the system board and processor.

-- NOTE: If either the system board or the heat sink is replaced, use the thermal pad/paste provided in the kit to ensure that thermal conductivity is achieved. - NOTE: The number of captive screws and the appearance of the heat sink may vary depending on the configuration you ordered.
+(i) NOTE: If either the system board or the heat sink is replaced, use the thermal pad/paste provided in the kit to ensure that thermal conductivity is achieved.